 We are a development-stage biopharmaceutical company.
-We currently have no approved products and no revenue from product sales, and we have not yet fully demonstrated an ability to overcome many of the fundamental risks and uncertainties frequently encountered by development stage companies in new and rapidly evolving fields of technology, particularly biotechnology.
+We currently have no approved products and no revenue from product sales, and we have not yet fully demonstrated an ability to overcome many of the fundamental risks and uncertainties frequently encountered by development-stage companies in new and rapidly evolving fields of technology in the biopharmaceutical industry.
 To execute our business plan successfully, we will need to accomplish or continue to accomplish the following fundamental objectives, either on our own or with collaborators:

-- develop and obtain required regulatory approvals for commercialization of any of our product candidates; - maintain, leverage and expand our intellectual property portfolio; - · gain market acceptance for our product candidates; and - obtain adequate capital resources and manage our spending as costs and expenses increase due to research, production, development and regulatory approval of product candidates.
+- develop and obtain required regulatory approvals for commercialization of any of our product candidates; - maintain, leverage and expand our intellectual property portfolio; - gain market acceptance for our product candidates; and - obtain adequate capital resources and manage our spending as costs and expenses increase due to research, development, manufacturing, regulatory approval and commercialization activities related to our product candidates.

-We require additional financing to execute our long-term business plan.
+We will require additional financing to execute our long-term business plan.

-From our inception through 2019, a substantial portion of our resources were dedicated to research and development of AV-101 and the stem cell technology platform of our wholly-owned subsidiary, Vistastem Therapeutics.
-Since 2019, we have expended a considerable portion of our resources for research, clinical development, manufacturing and regulatory expense related to fasedienol and itruvone, including costs related to the PALISADE Phase 3 Program and our Phase 1 study of itruvone in MDD.
-We expect to continue to expend substantial resources for the foreseeable future developing fasedienol, itruvone, AV-101 and our other product candidates, PH15, PH80 and PH284, on our own and in strategic collaborations.
-These expenditures will include costs associated with general and administrative costs, facilities costs, research and development, acquiring new technologies, manufacturing product candidates, conducting nonclinical experiments and clinical trials and obtaining regulatory approvals should the FDA approve any of such product candidates for sale.
+From our inception in 1998 through 2019, a substantial portion of our resources were dedicated to research and development of AV-101 and the stem cell technology platform of our wholly-owned subsidiary, Vistastem.
+Since 2019, we have expended a considerable portion of our resources for research, development, manufacturing, and regulatory expense related to fasedienol and itruvone, including costs related to our PALISADE Phase 3 Program for fasedienol in SAD and our IND application-enabling program for itruvone in MDD, including our itruvone Phase 1 safety study.
+We expect to continue to expend substantial resources for the foreseeable future developing fasedienol, itruvone, PH80 and our other pherine product candidates, on our own and in strategic collaborations.
+These expenditures will include costs associated with general and administrative costs, facilities costs, research and development, acquiring new technologies, manufacturing product candidates, conducting nonclinical experiments and clinical trials, obtaining regulatory approvals and commercialization, should the FDA approve any of our product candidates for sale.

-We had cash and cash equivalents of approximately \$37.6 million at September 30, 2023, and we have not yet developed products that generate recurring revenue.
-Assuming successful completion of our planned clinical and nonclinical programs, we will need to invest substantial additional capital resources to commercialize any of them.
+We had cash and cash equivalents of approximately \$126.6 million at December 31, 2023, and we have not yet developed products that generate recurring revenue.
+Assuming successful results from of our planned clinical and nonclinical programs, we will need to invest substantial additional capital resources to commercialize any of them.